World News | Sudan's Generals Battle for 3rd Day; Death Toll Soars to 185 | LatestLY

 Heavy gunbattles raged in multiple parts of the capital and Omdurman, where the two sides have brought in tens of thousands of troops, positioning them in nearly every neighbourhood.

-Twelve hospitals in the capital area have been “forcefully evacuated” and are “out of service” because of attacks or power outages, the Sudan Doctors' Syndicate said, out of a total of around 20 hospitals.
-Four other hospitals outside the capital have also shut down, it added in a statement late Monday.
+Twelve hospitals in the capital area have been “forcefully evacuated” and are “out of service” because of attacks or power outages, the Sudan Doctors' Syndicate said, out of a total of around 20.
+Four hospitals outside the capital have also shut down, it added in a statement late Monday.

 Hadia Saeed said she and her three children were sheltering in one room on the ground floor of their home for fear of the shelling as gunfire rattled across their Bahri district in north Khartoum.
 They have food for a few more days, but “after that we don't know what to do,” she said.